 Height and Spacing

-Height: 10 feet or taller!
+How tall will they get?
+Ten feet or taller!
 I keep mine trimmed way back like bushes (and I replant the cuttings).
 If left to grow out of control, they will become top-heavy and flop over from the weight of their leaves.

 Growing Cranberry Hibiscus From Cuttings